-- A. To foster boat-to-boat competition within HHSA, the PHRF handicapping system will be used.
-The time-on-time version shall be used in all races, except as noted in the HHSA Sailing Instructions. - B. PHRF of the Chesapeake, Inc. is the official handicapping organization for HHSA. - B. For the time-on-time version of the PHRF handicap system, race results will be determined by the following formula:
+- A. To foster boat-to-boat competition within HHSA, the PHRF handicapping system shall be used.
+The time-on-time version shall be used in all races, except as noted in the Sailing Instructions.
+PHRF Circular Random course ratings will be used in HHSA races unless Windward-Leeward course ratings are specified in the Sailing Instructions. - B. PHRF of the Chesapeake, Inc. is the official handicapping organization for HHSA. - C. For the time-on-time version of the PHRF handicap system, race results will be determined by the following formula: